Novartis Venture Fund

 Professor of Biology, Massachusetts Institute of Technology; Member, Whitehead Institute for Biomedical Research.

-Dr. Beat Steffen is a Principal in Basel, Switzerland.
-Prior to joining Novartis Venture Fund, he worked at Novartis Pharmaceuticals in commercial roles in the US and in Switzerland launching several products mainly in the cardiovascular area.
+Dr. Beat Steffen is a Principal at the Novartis Venture Fund in Basel, Switzerland.
+Prior to joining NVF, he worked at Novartis Pharmaceuticals in commercial roles in the US and in Switzerland launching several products mainly in the cardiovascular area.
 Beat joined Novartis from Wellington Partners Venture Capital where he worked with biotech and medical device startup companies.
 Prior to that, he was at McKinsey & Company in Zurich working with clients in the pharmaceutical industry.
 Beat is a Swiss-trained physician having focused in cardiovascular surgery and intensive care.
 He graduated from the University of Zurich Medical School and qualified as a Medical Doctor in Basel.
 Beat holds an MBA with distinction from INSEAD.

 Advanced Animal Diagnostics is an animal health diagnostics company, developing highly accurate, rapid on-farm diagnostics.
 The QScout® line of on-farm diagnostics will detect disease states at an early stage and optimize management of the reproductive, nutritional and overall health status of production animals, beginning with the dairy cow.
 The company’s platform diagnostic technology is designed to enhance the profitability of livestock production, improve animal welfare, and ensure a safe, abundant supply of animal protein.